 How often should I water my houseplants?

-There’s no one-size-fits-all answer, as watering frequency depends on the plant species, pot size and environmental conditions.
-A good rule of thumb is to check the top inch of soil – if it’s dry, it’s time to water.
+There’s no answer for every single plant as watering depends on the plant species, pot size and other conditions.
+But a good rule to stick to is checking the top inch of soil and seeing if it’s dry.
+If so the you can be confident it’s time to water.

 Can I use regular garden soil for houseplants?

-It’s best to use potting soil specifically designed for indoor plants.
-Garden soil tends to be too dense and may not provide the drainage and aeration houseplants need.
+It’s best to use potting soil that’s designed for indoor plants.
+Garden soil is usually too dense and so doesn’t drain or let enough air flow throughout it.

 What’s the best way to increase humidity for my plants?

-Grouping plants together, using a pebble tray filled with water, or running a humidifier nearby can all help increase humidity.
+Grouping plants together, using a pebble tray filled with water or using a humidifier can all help increase the humidity.

 How do I know if my plant is getting enough light?

-Look for signs like slow growth, pale leaves or leaf drop, which may be signs of insufficient light.
-Adjust its location closer to a light source if needed.
+Look for signs like slow growth, pale leaves or the leaves dropping off., Move the plant to somewhere that gets more light if needed.

 Final Thoughts

-Any of these houseplants found on this list are a great place to start.
-Every plant you care for teaches you something new, making this a hobby that grows with you – literally!
+Any of the houseplants on this list are a great place to start.
+Every plant you care for will teach you something new.